Anaïs Nin at the Grand Guignol

 A Novella by Robert Levy

 Robert Levy is the author of unsettling stories and plays whose work has been seen Off-Broadway.
-A Harvard graduate subsequently trained as a forensic psychologist, his work has been called "frank and funny" (Time Magazine), "idiosyncratic and disarming" (The New York Times), "ambitious and clever" (Variety), "smart" (The Magazine of Fantasy & Science Fiction) and "bloody brave" (the UK's SFX Magazine).
+His work has been called "idiosyncratic and disarming" (The New York Times), "ambitious and clever" (Variety), "smart" (The Magazine of Fantasy & Science Fiction) and "bloody brave" (the UK's SFX Magazine).
 His first novel, the contemporary dark fairy tale The Glittering World, was a finalist for the Lambda Literary Award as well as the Shirley Jackson Award.
-Robert currently lives in his native Brooklyn near a toxic canal, where he is awaiting his mutant powers to develop any day now.
+Robert currently lives in his native Brooklyn.
 He teaches at the Stonecoast MFA Program in Creative Writing.